Summer Camp for Ages 8-17 in California

 Watch the climbing video to learn more.

 Our climbs are in California's splendid Tahoe National Forest.
-All are "single pitch," which means we use a single length of 50 or 60 meter (150 feet) rope to scale a rock face of 75 feet or less.
+All are "single pitch," which means we use a single length of 50 or 60 meter (150 feet) rope to scale a rock face of 75 feet (23 meters) or less.
 Participants are belayed with a rope from above attached to the climber's harness, and the climber then navigates up the rock using just his or her hands and feet.
-Participants do not set bolts, cams, nuts, or other specialty equipment.
+Participants do not set bolts, cams, nuts, or other specialty equipment, except when mock sport climbing.
+However, they are still belayed and so their safety is not reliant upon such specialty equipment.
 You'll be climbing on real rock, not a man-made tower, with a terrific variety of routes and difficulty.
 We have climbs ranging from bouldering, to vertical rock faces, to the inverted.
 Some of the areas where we climb:

 Within two miles of Camp, the climbing site consists of a huge loaf of granite hidden among the very tall fir trees, with a climbing face with dozens of potential routes on each side.
 In fact, one side has an inverted face making for a thrilling and stomach-churning rappel!